bleaktwig/yuadrem-wiki/docs/religion/index.md

 * [**Om**](godtrees/om.md), a vigorous juniper and parent of the [imates](../kins/imate.md), is the tree of Bagrat.
 * [**Ur**](godtrees/ur.md), a yellow fir, was the tree of Pagram.

-**Illuminants**, or _tovasic gods_ ("second gods" in [Avshenese](../languages/index.md#avshenesian-family), are mortals selected by the gods to conduct pheter.
+**Illuminants**, or _tovasic gods_ ("second gods" in Avshenese), are mortals selected by the gods to conduct pheter.
 They attain godhood through a ritual of ascension and generally move on to become the protagonists of legends.
 They become deities after death, watching over the world along with the mevic gods from their kingdom in the Ring of Color<!-- NOTE.
 Link. -->.

 * **The God-Suzerain Olag**<!-- NOTE.
 Link. -->, perhaps the most important of the tovasic gods, was the suzerain of the Seven Protectorates of the Sea<!-- NOTE.
 Link. -->.
 They died in the Night of the Four Colors<!-- NOTE.
 Link. -->, and now rule in death alongside Febrid.
 * **The Immortal Queen Elña** was the ruler of the Kingdom of Iron<!-- NOTE.
 Link. -->, in the far south of the world.
 After death, she is now the goddess of tradition and the forest and is sometimes found in the form of a white deer, watching over the descendants of the irds under her care.